-8.7A Management of Public questions for virtual Meetings
+8.7A Management of Public Questions for Virtual Meetings

 It may not be possible for the questioner to attend the meeting of Council by virtual means, and in those instances the clerk to the Council, prior to the commencement of the meeting, will have arranged for the response to their question to be submitted to the questioner in writing, thus allowing an opportunity for a supplementary question to be formulated and offered (without notice) in the meeting.
-Council Procedure Rules 8.8 and 8.9 still apply in this scenario.
+CPRs 8.8 and 8.9 still apply in this scenario.

-The clerk will read the original question, following which the member to which the question was put will respond, as per their prior written response.
+The clerk will read the original question, following which the Mmember to which to question was put will respond, as per their prior written response.
 The clerk will then read the supplementary question which will be answered during the meeting.